Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 Generics are not just used for function and method parameters.
 They can also be used to define classes that can contain, or work with, multiple types.

-In our previous example, we use `Sequence[T]`. `Sequence` is a generic type.
+In our previous example, we use `Sequence[T]`.
+The `Sequence` is a generic type.
 It's a type that takes a type variable.
 It's a generic container type, like `List`, `Tuple`, `Dict`, `Set`, etc. Most container types in the Typing module are generic.

 If we did not define a type on instantiation, then it assumes `Any`.
 That means that `my_list: List = ['a']` and `my_list: List[Any] = ['a']` are the same.